Table of Contents

 The fact is that unless your video is only for your personal use (as in, not sharing it online anywhere) you must get permission from the copyright holder to use any music on YouTube.
 This is the best way to not run into any copyright issues – but doing so isn’t always easy.
 Even just tracking down the owner can be tricky, but this guide will walk you through how to legally use copyrighted music.

-What might happen if you don’t get permission?
+What happens if you don’t get copyright permission?

 Best case scenario, if you don’t get copyright permission to use a piece of music in your video, you might be asked to take it down.
 But you might also face more severe consequences.
 For example, if you post your video on YouTube, you could get a copyright strike against your account or have the audio on your video muted (and yes, that’s even if you’re just using it as background music in your YouTube videos) Any ad money might be given to the copyright holder, or in a worst case scenario, you could get sued.